Why Commission The House Shop for a Tenant Reference?

 - Bank verification

-- Written reference from previous landlords
+- Written and verbal reference from previous landlords

 - Identity and background check